healthyplatforms/cakephp-restkit/README.md

 ### Response rendering

 Never worry about reformatting your arrays for _serialize() again.
-RestKit will automagically handle all array reformatting for you.
+RestKit will automagically handle all array reformatting for you to produce correctly encapsulated XML responses.

     function index() {
         $users = $this->User->find('all');